ixray-team/.github/CODE_OF_CONDUCT.md

 - Threats of violence or violent language directed against another person
 - Posting or displaying sexually explicit material
 - Personal insults
-- Unwelcome sexual attention
 - Deliberate intimidation, stalking or following
 - Advocating for, or encouraging, any of the above behavior
 - Sustained disruption of community events, including talks and presentations

-## Consequences of Unacceptable Behavior

-Unacceptable behavior from any community member, including sponsors and those with decision-making authority, will not be tolerated

-Anyone asked to stop unacceptable behavior is expected to comply immediately

-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning

 ## Reporting Guidelines